-His headphones on, his little feet dangling, and the sheer isolation, distancing him from something we all took for granted in the times of “P.C.” (pre-COVID).
+His headphones on, his little feet dangling, and the sheer isolation distancing him from something we all took for granted in the times of “P.C.” (pre-COVID).
 That first experience of meeting a new friend, standing in a line marching proudly and nervously away from parents, further exercising individuation.
-The excitement of opening a lunch box, the confusion of the perfuse capabilities of a banana despite impenetrable wrappings, the proud responsibility in recalling a lunch number, learning about new people through the food they eat, swapping out anything for a tater tot.
-Learning about one’s self in a sea of new faces, interacting with a teacher for the first time- a new adult teacher who is not a guardian.
+The excitement of opening a lunch box, the confusion of the perfuse capabilities of a banana despite impenetrable wrappings, the proud responsibility of recalling a lunch number, learning about new people through the food they eat, and swapping out anything for a tater tot.
+Learning about oneself in a sea of new faces, interacting with a teacher for the first time- a new adult teacher who is not a guardian.
 Running outside to an undiscovered playground, coming back inside to the smell of paste, sweaty childhood, and snack time.
 Finally, the proudest moment of all… running into the arms of a loving caregiver at the end of the day with a memorable paper token in hand.
 Being able to share the stories of growth, triumph, and accomplishment and having a taste of what’s to come… None of that was in his universe that day.

 Without these interactions nor the experience of confidence-boosting milestones, how will this generation be impacted?
 What will the mental health of our youngest citizens reflect?
-Will they be more resilient because they never knew what was once considered to be normal?
+Will they be more resilient because they never knew what was once considered normal?
 Will they not crave socialization?
 Will their DNA alter us just a little bit toward being lone wolves?
 Will their experiences change the way we interact as a society?
 Or will their innate building blocks predispose them to greater loneliness, anxiety, depression, and withdrawal?

 In another 20 years, what will my Mental Health Awareness Month write-ups cover?
 Detachment?
 Apathy?
 Resilience?
 How will we be believable when we say, “you’re not alone”?
 Human beings are capable of enduring and growing from extreme suffering, out of which we find light and joy.
 Will our smallest members of society shed light on new levels of joy?
 Will they find new ways to feel connected?
-I am optimistically hopeful that these little people will introduce to us a new way of living and of connecting to one another.
+I am optimistically hopeful that these little people will introduce to us a new way of living and of connecting.
 I choose to believe that they are stronger than we know.
-I choose to believe that they will break ground on the challenges of mental health because they will know something that we don’t.
+I believe they will break ground on the challenges of mental health because they will know something that we don’t.
 The possibilities of these outcomes are endless, and I choose to remain hopeful because Little Man is changing the world.